Phoenix Iron Works (Phoenixville, Pennsylvania): Griffen Gun

 In 1855 John Griffen Jr. (1812-1884) developed the famous Griffen Gun while he was at the Safe Harbor Iron Works, a large rolling mill, located in Safe Harbor, Lancaster County, Pennsylvania) and was operated by the firm Reeves, Abbott & Co. of Philadelphia, Pennsylvania.
 In 1855, the Phoenix Iron Works (Phoenixville, Pennsylvania) foundry began producing six-pounder smoothbore artillery pieces known as Griffen Guns, after inventor John Griffen Jr. (1812-1884).
 Hundreds were turned out before production shifted in 1861 to other Griffen designs.
 Company owner Daniel Reeves spent much money on equipment and processes to modernize the factory and make it one of America's leading producers of iron and steel.

 During the Civil War, the factory manufactured over 1,000 Griffen-designed 3-inch Ordnance rifles, the lion's share of the more than 1,400 similar guns eventually bought by the Army (see Field Artillery in the American Civil War).
 Produced by the company's unique rolling process, the 820 lb wrought iron barrels were durable and resisted bursting, unlike the cast iron gun tubes of Phoenixville's smaller competitors.
 At its peak, the factory was producing fifty rifles a week.

 Many of these rifled guns are in private collections, municipal parks, and at battlefields across the country, including the Gettysburg Battlefield.
 They are distinguished by the letters PIC (for Phoenix Iron Company) stamped on the muzzle.

 Phoenix column

 The Phoenix Column, patented by Samuel Reeves in 1862, was a hollow cylinder composed of four, six, or eight wrought iron segments riveted together.
 The resulting column was much lighter and stronger than the solid cast iron columns of the day.
-They allowed the construction of massive structures without brutally heavy load-bearing walls.
-Taller and taller buildings could now be built on narrow urban plots, helping facilitate the creation of the skyscraper and high-stress-load-bearing bridges.
+It allowed the construction of massive structures by lightening their load-bearing walls.
+Taller buildings could be built on narrow urban plots, advancing the development of the skyscraper and high-stress-load-bearing bridges.